tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting_Pt_I/README.md

     * Set a variable for `252 * 3` trading days.

     * Create a list to hold simulated `TSLA` closing prices with the last closing price of the sample (data from IEX API call) as its first element.

-    * For every trading day, calculate a simulated price using the preceding day's closing price multipled by ```(1 + np.random.normal(avg_daily_return, std_dev_daily_return)```.
-In other words, multiply the preceding closing price by a randomly generated daily return based off a normal probability distribution of historical `TSLA` daily returns.
+    * For every trading day, calculate a simulated price using the preceding day's closing price multiplied by ```(1 + np.random.normal(avg_daily_return, std_dev_daily_return)```.
+In other words, multiply the preceding closing price by a randomly generated daily return based on a normal probability distribution of historical `TSLA` daily returns.
 Save the results to a `pandas` DataFrame.

     * Plot the simulated daily closing prices of `TSLA` stock over the next `3` trading years.

     * Calculate the daily returns and cumulative returns of simulated daily closing prices of `TSLA` stock over the next `3` trading years.

     * Plot the cumulative profits and losses for a `$10,000` investment in TSLA given the simulated cumulative returns.

 ## Part 2 Instructions: Probable Stock Price Forecasts